A general Kolmogorov-Chentsov type theorem on general metric spaces with applications to limit theorems for Banach-valued processes: Introduction and main result

-Another approach, used in \cite[Theorem~2.9]{Potthoff2009} (also see \cite{LangEtAl2016}), is also worth mentioning.
-In that reference, the existence of a H\"older-continuous modification is proved for $\cX=\RRR$ under assumptions of a different kind.
+Another approach, used in \cite[Theorem~2.9]{Potthoff2009} (also see \cite[Corollary~4.3]{LangEtAl2016}), is worth mentioning.
+In that reference, the existence of a locally H\"older-continuous modification is proved for $\cX=\RRR$ under assumptions of a different kind.
 In particular, the assumption on $\Theta$ is that it is a dyadically separable metric space.
 The latter is a requirement of a different type than~(\ref{size of parameter space}) on the geometry of $\Theta$, which allows to pursue the arguments initially elaborated for rectangular regions in $\RRR^m$ in more general situations.
-This method, however, does not work in our situation as well.
+The setup in \cite{Potthoff2009} is quite different from ours, and the relation between the approaches still has to be worked out.
+Notice, however, that in the finite-dimensional situation $\Theta\subseteq\RRR^m$, the other approach imposes some restrictions on possible sets $\Theta$ (see \cite[Theorem~4.1]{Potthoff2009}), while our approach allows for arbitrary sets $\Theta\subseteq\RRR^m$ (see Proposition~\ref{lokalHoelder} and Remark~\ref{rem:270422a1} below).

-We thus summarize the previous discussion by noting that we obtain inequality~(\ref{Hoelder-constant2}), essentially, only under requirement~(\ref{size of parameter space}) on the geometry of the metric space $\Theta$, which is satisfied for bounded subsets of $\RRR^m$ (with $t=m$) and allows to go far beyond $\RRR^m$.
+We thus summarize the previous discussion by noting that we obtain inequality~(\ref{Hoelder-constant2}), essentially, only under requirement~(\ref{size of parameter space}) on the geometry of the metric space $\Theta$, which is satisfied for bounded subsets of $\RRR^m$ (with $t=m$) and allows to go beyond $\RRR^m$.
 It is also worth noting that the right-hand side of~(\ref{Hoelder-constant2}) is the same for all countable subsets $\overline\Theta\subseteq\Theta$, and that (\ref{Hoelder-constant2}) is the right way to formulate the result in the case when $d_\cX$ is incomplete (and thus a continuous modification may fail to exist).

 In order to discuss applications of Theorem~\ref{Kolmogorov-Chentsov}, we formulate the following immediate